AmbireTech/adex-validator/DESIGN.md

 - [ ] special event types: e.g. validator fees
 - [ ] auth token: eras, invalidate periodically and use a new one
 - [ ] validatorWorker limit: make a locking mechanism to ensure it can't run in a more than one instance
-- [ ] tests: full integration tests for everything
+- [ ] after exceeding the budget, change the state and don't accept any more events